-Date: 5.20.2019 То: Woodrow Deloria (EDCTC), Natalie Porter (El Dorado County), Rebecca Neves (City of and Melissa McConnell (City of Placerville) Placerville), From: Eric Howard and Ronald T. Milam, AICP, PTP Subject: SB 743 Case Study Evaluations RS18-3653
+To: Woodrow Deloria (EDCTC), Natalie Porter (El Dorado County), Rebecca Neves (City of Placerville),

+Subject: SB 743 Case Study Evaluations RS18-3653

-This technical memorandum provides a summary of the case study evaluations that were conducted to test the VMT impact review process to determine if a project has a potential significant impact under CEQA.
+This technical memorandum provides a summary of the case study evaluations that were conducted to test the VMT impact review process to determine if a project has a potentially significant impact under CEQA.
 The specific projects tested in the case study evaluations are listed below and include three land use projects and one transportation project.

-- The Ridge at Orchard Hill residential project in Placerville. - Saratoga Estates residential project in unincorporated El Dorado Hills. - Highway 50 HOV Lanes from Bass Lake Road to Cameron Park Drive. - Commercial redevelopment project at the former K-mart location near the Highway 50/Missouri Flat Road Interchange.
+- The Ridge at Orchard Hill a residential project in Placerville. - Saratoga Estates a residential project in unincorporated El Dorado Hills. - Highway 50 HOV Lanes from Bass Lake Road to Cameron Park Drive. - Commercial redevelopment project at the former K-mart location near the Highway 50/Missouri Flat Road Interchange.

 The following three figures are a series of flow charts that outline the steps involved in evaluating land use and transportation projects within El Dorado County and the City of Placerville.
 Figure 1 and Figure 2 represent the VMT review process for land use projects within El Dorado County and the City of Placerville, respectively.
-These two processes include the option to use the VMT screening tool.
+These two processes include the VMT screening tool.
 This tool is intended to provide a streamlined review of projects that are located in areas likely to exhibit low VMT generation.
-The current version of the tool establishes low VMT generating areas as those with VMT generation rates below that of the surrounding Community Region or the City of Placerville average.
+The current version of the tool establishes low VMT generating areas as those traffic analysis zones (TAZs) with VMT generation rates below that of the surrounding Community Region or the City of Placerville average.
 If the proposed project is not within a low VMT generating area, then additional analysis using the El Dorado County Travel Demand Model is required.